 The Core Competencies are grouped into four domains according to those that fit together logically based on common ways of looking at the competencies in each group.
 The groupings and individual competencies are not weighted – they do not represent any kind of hierarchy and are all core and critical for any competent coach to demonstrate.

 The updated ICF Core Competencies were released in November 2019, marking its first update since the competencies’ creation in 1998.
 The updated Core Competencies will be integrated in ICF-Accredited Coach Training Programs curricula beginning in January 2021.
-Then, updated Credentialing assessments reflecting the revised Core Competencies will launch in late 2021 / early 2022.
+Then, updated Credentialing assessments reflecting the revised Core Competencies will launch in early 2022.